milosz275/uav-collision-avoidance/README.md

 ## Algorithms

 Both collision detection and avoidance algorithms rely on geometrical approach.
 They were presented in referenced paper[^4].
+Collision detection differentiates between collision and head-on collision.
+The second one applies when UAVs have no distance between their projected center of masses collision, and the first one when it is every other type of contact.

 ## Structures